morphey-slavbard/Flagged-feature/ReadMe.txt

 		ten dollar price = 50%
 		twenty dollar variation 50%
 	Save
-11)Restart and rerun the react app. from the terminal cntrl + c to restart then npm start
+11) Restart and re-run the react app.
+From the terminal ctrl + c to restart then npm start
 12) The tab shoulld refresh with the final display
-13 Open the console.
+13) Open the console.

 The console should display the following
 1) DECISION_SERVICE